surodeep26/SIXTE/Guide/Bamberg/Running a simulation.md

 isis ./run_sim_allsky.sl
 ```

+this sets up the directory structure by creating:
+`evt` : to store the event file created
+`log` : to log the output of the code for debugging
+`sh` : makes the shell scripts that will be run

-this sets up the directory structure with folders like `evt` ,  `log`, `sh` which will be populated during the simulation.
+which will be populated during the simulation.

 # 6. Then run the simulation
 ```shell